Proven organic strategies for getting rid of clothes moth larvae.

 Description: Common throughout the United States, the larval stage of the clothes moth (Tineola bisselliella) attacks clothing, carpets, furs, blankets, upholstery, piano felts, brush bristles and all kinds of other items.
-On this page we show you how to get rid of clothes moths naturally without resorting to harmful chemicals.

 Note: Fabrics stained by foods, perspiration or urine are most subject to damage.
 Synthetics or fabrics such as cotton are fed on if they are blended with wool.